-The goldsmiths of atelier Peter Poussenier make their creations mainly with recycled precious metals.
+The goldsmiths of atelier Peter Poussenier make their creations mainly with recovered precious metals.
 For this, Peter Poussenier works together with established values in the precious metal industry.
 As certified members of The Responsible Jewelery Council, these essayists strive for sustainable and transparent processes.

 Even the diamonds from your old jewelry can be put back after any re-cutting.
 Yes, after one or even several generations, their eternal sparkle can live on in a new jewel.
 How many such sustainable things pass in a lifetime?

 Of course you need energy to mine new natural diamonds.
 In order to reduce the environmental impact of this as much as possible, the miners are investing heavily in all kinds of projects.
 One such project is attempting to become carbon neutral by storing large amounts of carbon in kimberlite waste (the residual material left over after diamonds are mined).
 This is a natural process, as kimberlite has carbon storage properties.
 Projects like this could play an important role in changing the way not only the diamond industry, but also the wider mining industry, is tackling the challenge of reducing its carbon footprint.

 The term recycling is irrelevant in the case of gold and precious stones.
 Gold and precious stones are not waste products.
 Nobody just throws them away.
 They are excluded from generation to generation and reused.

 The Need to Manufacture Ethically